espv/expose/README.md

 Apache Flink and Beam specific: make sure to run Kafka on both servers, i.e., Zookeeper and the Kafka server.
 Run `taskset -acp <isolated core> <zookeeper PID> && taskset -acp <isolated core> <kafka-server PID>` on the servers to isolate Kafka as well.

-Run experiments:
+# Setting up experiments
+Edit the IP addresses of the coordinator and the hosts for the SPEs in $EXPOSE_PATH/execution-configurations/intel-xeon-nexmark-config.yaml and $EXPOSE_PATH/execution-configurations/rpi-nexmark-config.yaml.

+# Running experiments
-In the scripts folder, the RUN script contains the lines to run, in order to execute the experiments: nohup ./nexmark ~/expose/scripts/Experiments ../experiment-configurations/intel-xeon-nexmark.yaml ../experiment-configurations/rpi-nexmark.yaml 19 3 &
+In the scripts folder, the RUN script contains the lines to run, in order to execute the experimets:
+Intel xeon experiments:
+nohup python3 -u run-experiment.py ~/expose/configurations/execution-configurations/intel-xeon-nexmark-config.yaml ~/expose/scripts/runCoordinator ~/expose/scripts/runSpe &disown

+RPI experiments:
+nohup python3 -u run-experiment.py ~/expose/configurations/execution-configurations/rpi-nexmark-config.yaml ~/expose/scripts/runCoordinator ~/expose/scripts/runSpe &disown

+# Results
+Results from the most recent set of experiments is stored in a file called trace_analysis.txt within the most recently created folder in $EXPOSE_PATH/scripts/run-experiments-output/.
+It is in the form of run-experiments-$TIMESTAMP-$UUID.